leeweiming3/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * The search is case-sensitive, e.g. `hans` will not match `Hans`.
-* For email, country and phone, only full words will be matched.
+* For email, country and phone, only full matches will be returned.
-* For name, comment and tag, partial words will be matched, e.g. `Han` will match `Hans`.
+* For name, comment and tag, partial matches will be returned, e.g. `Han` will match `Hans`.
 * The search will fail if any of the specified fields is in an invalid format.
 * If multiple fields are specified, only candidates that match **all** the specified attributes will be returned.